MinoTari (XTM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MinoTari Historical Price

-According to the latest data gathered on MinoTari live price page, the current price of MinoTari is 0.03844595USD.
-The circulating supply of MinoTari(XTM) is 1.06B XTM , giving it a market capitalization of $40.74M.
+According to the latest data gathered on MinoTari live price page, the current price of MinoTari is 0.03696299USD.
+The circulating supply of MinoTari(XTM) is 1.06B XTM , giving it a market capitalization of $39.31M.

 - 30 Days0.00%$ --$ 0.077429$ 0.032800